nasa/cumulus-api/content/auth.md

 ## Token

-Returns a bearer token using oAuth with [EarthData Login](https://urs.earthdata.nasa.gov) service
+Returns a bearer token using oAuth with [EarthData Login](https://urs.earthdata.nasa.gov) service using the default API or a versioned API

 ```endpoint
 GET /token
 ```

-Recieve the token using a different version of the API

 ```endpoint
 GET /v1/token